dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1562: Striving for equity results in better societal outcomes.
+### T1562: A just society values equity and cooperation.

 |Support|
 |---|